NHSDigital/fdp-react-design-system/docs/guides/multi-render-architecture.md

-# Multi‑Render Architecture (React + Nunjucks + Static HTML)
+# Multi‑Render Architecture (React and Nunjucks and Static HTML)

 This design system now supports three interoperable rendering paths:

-1. React (SSR + hydration) – canonical implementation used in applications
+1. React (SSR and hydration) – canonical implementation used in applications
 2. Nunjucks macros – schema‑driven generation for server templating environments
 3. Static / plain HTML enhanced progressively by the behaviour layer